ISSN 0253-2778

 • We evaluated the impact of passive smoking on multiple sclerosis (MS) relapse and disability progression.

-• Compared to non-smokers, patients with MS who actively smoke have a significantly increased risk of relapse.
+• Compared to never-smokers, patients with MS who actively smoke have a significantly increased risk of relapse.

-• In MS, compared to non-smokers, active smokers experience accelerated disability progression.
+• In MS, compared to never-smokers, active smokers experience accelerated disability progression.

 • loading